Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/developer-guide/SimDiasca-model-conventions-english.rst

   [...]

-Note that ``test_receive/0`` corresponds to a safer form than ``receive { wooper_result, R } -> R end``.
+Note that ``test_receive/0`` corresponds to a safer form than ``receive {wooper_result, R} -> R end``.
 It is logically equivalent, but immune to interfering messages that could be sent to the simulation case by other Sim-Diasca services (ex: notifications from the trace supervisor).